programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ```
 ## 4. Feature Selection

-If you were to cluster the entire `DNP_ancient_authors.csv` with k-means, you would see no reasonable clusters in the dataset when considering every single feature.
+If you were to cluster the entire `DNP_ancient_authors.csv` with k-means, you would find no reasonable clusters in the dataset when considering every single feature.
 This is frequently the case when working with real-world data.
 However, in such cases, it might be pertinent to search for subsets of features that might help us to structure the data.
 Since we are only dealing with ten features, we could theoretically do this manually.
 However, since we have already implemented a basic algorithm to help us find potentially interesting combinations of features, we can also use our `progressiveFeatureSelection()` function.
-In this tutorial, we will search for three features that might be interesting to look at.
+In this tutorial, we will search for three features that might be interesting to investigate further.

 ```Python
 selected_features = progressiveFeatureSelection(df_authors_normalized, max_features=3, n_clusters=3)